-The U.S. unemployment rate is low, which means companies everywhere are in a battle to recruit and hire talented employees.
+Recent years have significantly changed the unemployment landscape.
+As such, companies everywhere are in a battle to recruit and retain talented employees.
 In an economy where workers have the upper hand, the first response of employers is often to raise salaries and wages.
 However, research shows that a competitive benefits plan can play an increasingly vital role in attracting and retaining skilled workers.

 What is a competitive benefits plan?